-Huntsville has a long and fascinating history beginning with the native Bedias peoples and the original Mexican League and Labor Grant (4,428 acres plus 177 acres) to Pleasant Gray, who arrived from Huntsville, Alabama.
+Huntsville has a long and fascinating history beginning with the native Bedias peoples and the original Mexican League and Labor Grant (4,428 acres plus 177 acres) to Pleasant Gray, from Huntsville, Alabama.
 Early settlers farmed cotton in the open meadows and the massive bales of cotton were taken by wagon to the river settlements at Cleveland, Riverside or Trinity.
 The first prison was built here just before the Civil War and housed some of the Union prisoners while supplying cotton uniforms and blankets to the Confederacy.
 The State Normal Institute opened in 1879 to provide teachers for the growing Texas population.

 For your safety, the bus is fully sanitized and disinfected before each tour.
 Masks are available for your use.

 For your special occasions - 12 passenger, limo seating, party van with a dance pole!
 Cooler with cold water.